-The Division Church Ministries offers a number of degree programs that equip students for local church or Para-church ministries.
+The Division of Church Ministries offers several degree programs that equip students for local church or Para-church ministries.
 These degrees also prepare students for further study at another college or university.

 Degree and Certificate Options

 The following degree and certificate options are offered at Valor Christian College: